 With a portable air conditioner, you don’t have to worry about building or city ordinances that forbid units that protrude outside your home.
 Because the air conditioner doesn’t take up the entire window, you probably won’t lose the whole view or natural light.

 A portable air conditioner can also help cut energy costs by supplementing a central air conditioning system.
-If you only need to keep one or two rooms cool, you can raise the central AC’s temperature and turn the portable unit on in the space you want cooler.
+If you only need to keep one or two rooms cool, you can raise the central AC’s temperature and turn the portable unit on in the space you want to be cooled.

 A portable air conditioner, though heavy, can be moved from one room to another so you can easily adjust your cooling setup based on your needs.